 Time to qualify

-Aluminium Joinery Designer, Assembler, Installer, supervisor, project manager, contract manager, contract supervisor, designer, aluminium architect, business owner
+Aluminium Joinery Fabricator and Machinist, Assembler, Installer, Estimator, supervisor, project manager, contract manager, contract supervisor, designer, aluminium architect, business owner

 What architectural aluminium joiners do

 Aluminium doors and windows are widely used in New Zealand residential and commercial buildings.
-The industry needs qualified professionals to design, manufacture and install aluminium joinery to meet building code requirements.
-Careers in aluminium joinery range from the creation and design of joinery through to the installation of the finished product:
+The industry needs qualified professionals to manufacture and install aluminium joinery to meet building code requirements.
+Careers in aluminium joinery range from machining, fabrication and assembly of joinery items through to the estimation, quotation and installation of the finished product.

 Professional aluminium joinery installers require an understanding of adhesives, sealants and proper installation techniques.
 They ensure joinery is installed and fitted to a high standard – and is watertight.